 Key highlights of the NCERT Class 11 Maths Exemplar:

-The Maths Exemplar for Class 11 includes different types of questions that test the level of thinking and application skills of the students.
-It tests the concepts understood in Maths textbook with real life scenarios given in the exemplar.
+The Maths Exemplar for Class 11 includes different types of questions that test the thinking level along with application skills of the students.

 Below are some questions with solutions: